NerioVillalobos/plugin-metadelta/README.md

 1. Reads the existing `package.xml` (the file must already exist).
 2. Checks for `<types><name>ApexClass</name></types>` entries.
 If none are present, it runs `sf project deploy start --manifest <file> -l NoTestRun` and adds `--dry-run` unless you include `--run-deploy`.
 3. Confirms that every Apex class declared in the manifest has a corresponding `.cls` file in the source directory.
 Missing source files stop the process before invoking the deploy command.
 4. Finds the associated test classes for each Apex entry.
-Only direct name matches (`MyClassTest`, `MyClass_Test`, `MyClassTests`, …) are appended to the manifest.
-Heuristic matches are surfaced as warnings so you can double-check coverage manually.
+Direct name matches (`MyClassTest`, `MyClass_Test`, `MyClassTests`, …) and tests that reference the Apex class in their body are appended to the manifest.
+Name-only heuristics are surfaced as warnings so you can double-check coverage manually.
 5. If any Apex class lacks an associated test, only has a heuristic match, or a required test file is missing, the command reports the names and skips `sf project deploy start` so you can fix the manifest or restore the files.
 6. Otherwise, it executes `sf project deploy start --manifest <file> -l RunSpecifiedTests -t <Test1> -t <Test2> …` (or `-l NoTestRun` if no tests were detected).
 The command appends `--dry-run` unless you pass `--run-deploy`.
 Use `--org`/`--target-org` to override the CLI default org.